The cerium content of the Milky Way as revealed by Gaia DR3 GSP-Spec abundances: Conclusions

 \item The radial and vertical gradients of \CeFe\ and [Ce/H] in the disc were estimated.
-We found a flat radial gradient in \CeFe\ adopting both the Galactocentric radius and the guiding radius, in agreement with previous findings.
-The radial gradient in [Ce/H] is found to be strongly negative, consistently with the radial gradient in metallicity.
-We also found a strong positive vertical gradient in \CeFe\ and a negative vertical one in [Ce/H].
-Moreover, we found a slightly increasing [Ce/Ca] vs [Ce/H] up to [Ce/H] < -0.1 dex showing the later contribution of AGB stars in the Galactic chemical evolution with respect to SN II, which are the main producers of $s$-process and $\alpha$-elements, respectively.
+We found a flat radial gradient in \CeFe\ by adopting both the galactocentric radius and the guiding radius, in agreement with previous findings.
+The radial gradient in [Ce/H] is found to be strongly negative, consistent with the radial gradient in metallicity.
+We also found a strong positive vertical gradient in \CeFe\ and a negative vertical gradient in [Ce/H].
+Moreover, we found a slightly increasing [Ce/Ca] versus [Ca/H] up to [Ca/H] < -0.1 dex, showing the later contribution of AGB stars in the Galactic chemical evolution with respect to supernovae II, which are the main producers of $s$-process and $\alpha$-elements, respectively.

-\item Our data can be well reproduced by a new {\it three-infall} Galactic chemical evolution model \citep[see,][]{spitoni2022}, in which a time-scale for the last gas accretion of about 0.8~Gyr is favoured.
+\item Our data can be well reproduced by a new {\it three-infall} Galactic chemical evolution model \citep[see][]{spitoni2022}, in which a timescale for the last gas accretion of about 0.8~Gyr is favoured.

-\item 82 stars with Ce abundances belonging to 53 different open clusters have been identified.
-The derived OC \gspspec\ mean metallicities estimated from stars with Ce abundances are in excellent agreement with the literature ones.
-The relations between OC mean [Ce/Fe], metallicities and ages were discussed.
-The derived OC radial gradient in \CeFe\ is compatible with the one derived from field stars (within error bars).
-A large proportion of our open clusters are very young ($<$ 1 Gyr) and show a large dispersion in cerium abundances.
+\item Eighty-two stars with Ce abundances belonging to 53 different OCs have been identified.
+The derived OC \gspspec\ mean metallicities estimated from stars with Ce abundances agree excellenty with the literature metallicities.
+The relations between OC mean [Ce/Fe], metallicities, and ages were discussed.
+The derived OC radial gradient in \CeFe\ is compatible with the one derived from field stars (within the error bars).
+A large proportion of our OCs are very young ($<$ 1 Gyr) and show a large dispersion in cerium abundances.

 \end{itemize}